 You can start rebuilding your credit right after filing for bankruptcy.
 If you’re worried about rejections lowering your credit further, consider applying for cards that offer no credit checks or guaranteed approval after meeting certain requirements.

 Secured cards help improve your credit score by decreasing your credit utilization ratio, or the total amount of credit you have.

 - Say you currently have a card with a $500 credit line.
 If you’re carrying a $250 balance, your credit utilization is 50%.

 - If you get another credit card with a $500 credit limit, you now have $1,000 of total credit.
 But you still owe only $250 between your two cards.
 That means your credit utilization just decreased to 25% — and all you had to do was open another card.

-Credit bureaus (the organizations that track your credit scores) like to see a low credit utilization ratio.
+Credit bureaus, which are the organizations that track your credit scores, like to see a low credit utilization ratio.
 It implies that a borrower isn’t desperate for credit and can capably manage his or her debt.
 Because it’s fairly easy to get a secured card, you can notch a quick win for your credit utilization.

 If your credit score isn’t where you want it to be, you may have poor financial habits you’d like to change.
 A secured card is a great starting point.

 Crucially, you can control how much to deposit — which means you can limit the amount you spend on your card.
 Operating within a low credit limit, you can learn how to use your card wisely.
 And since you can’t spend too much at a time, you’ll learn how to consistently pay off your balances.
 Some secured credit cards even offer to graduate you to an unsecured version of their card provided you show responsible use within a certain time period!

 First Progress Platinum Select MasterCard® Secured Credit Card